 Reasons to study this course

-- Politics has never been more relevant, from Donald Trump to Brexit.
+- Politics has never been more relevant.

 - You will develop skills valued by universities and employers including source analysis, evaluation and the ability to construct academic arguments.